Double Meaning of Jerusalem

 13 From henceforth expecting till his enemies be made his footstool.

+Another text affirming this sequence of events is Hebrews 1:3.
 We conclude that the day of Jesus’ resurrection was also the day of His enthronement.
-Sitting down at the Father’s right hand brought His redemptive work to an end so that He could begin the work of building the church, the very work He announced in Matthew 16:18.
-For this reason prophecy treats Jesus’ promise of the church and Jesus’ enthronement as a logical sequence.
+Sitting down at the Father’s right hand brought Jesus' redemptive work to an end so that He could begin the work of building the church, the very work He announced in Matthew 16:18.
+For this reason, prophecy treats His promise of the church and His enthronement as related events.

 Daniel 9:25 says that the enthronement would come sixty-nine weeks after the promise.
 The promise was on December 9, AD 31.
-If Jesus died on Friday, April 3, AD 33, His resurrection and enthronement fell on Sunday, April 5, of the same year.
-The interval between the two events we have drawn from the symbolism of Daniel 9:25—the word to build heavenly Jerusalem and the enthronement of Messiah the Prince—was therefore 483 days, precisely the same as sixty-nine whole weeks.
+If Jesus died on Friday, April 3, AD 33, His resurrection and enthronement transpired on the next Sunday, April 5.
+Thus, the interval between the two events we have drawn from the symbolism of Daniel 9:25—the word to build heavenly Jerusalem and the enthronement of Messiah the Prince—was 483 days, precisely the same as sixty-nine whole weeks.

 We have come to another amazing result, with profound significance in two respects.

-- We have verified again that the main prophecy in Daniel 9:25—the prophecy concerning the coming of Christ sixty-nine weeks after the rebuilding of the actual city—was fulfilled.
+- We have verified again that the main prophecy in Daniel 9:25 (the prophecy placing the coming of Christ sixty-nine weeks after the rebuilding of earthly Jerusalem) was fulfilled.
 It predicts that the Messiah would come during the month following December 8/9, AD 31.
-We argued that this December 9 was the date of the momentous announcements recorded in Matthew 16, including Jesus’ promise to build His church.
+We argued that this December 9 was the date of the epic announcements recorded in Matthew 16, including Jesus’ promise to build His church.
 By recognizing the double meaning in Jerusalem, we discovered a second prophecy that sets Jesus’ enthronement 483 days later.
 By computation, the date was April 5, AD 33.
 The strong historical and chronological evidence confirming that this was indeed the date of the Resurrection, together with the Scriptural evidence that His enthronement took place on the same day, shows that the earlier date, December 9, AD 31, must be correct.
 Moreover, since the Transfiguration was indisputably six days after this earlier date, the same evidence shows that our date for the Transfiguration, December 14/15, must be correct also.

 Could successive sixty-nine week intervals between the given date in 446 BC and the given date in AD 33 be mere coincidence?
 To calculate the probability that such a pattern could arise by chance would be impossible, since it would require unattainable information about all possible outcomes.
-Yet the calculation would also be unnecessary, for it is obvious that the probability must be infinitesimal.
-And the probability diminishes even further toward zero if we attach the requirement that the events associated with the opening and terminal dates must fit the prophecy.
+Yet the calculation would also be unnecessary, for the probability is obviously minute, and it diminishes to infinitesimal if we attach the requirement that the events associated with the opening and terminal dates must fit the prophecy.
 We conclude that the scheme of intervals we have uncovered must not be accident, but design.